Relationship between fitness and heterogeneity in exponentially growing microbial populations: Supporting Text

 Finally, we can proceed, using the same argument, with the determination of an update equation for $\boldsymbol{\gamma}_{n\times n}$ and $\boldsymbol{\gamma}_{m\times m}$.
 In this case, we seek the values of the Lagrange multipliers ensuring that the diagonal terms of the covariance matrix

 are equal to the experimental variances.
-When one value of $\gamma$ is sought, it is sufficient to require that the sum of the diagonal elements of $\mathbf{M}$ coincides with the sum of the experimental variances. \\ Notice that, as in this case, if the matrix to be inverted can be sub-divided in four blocks (in which those in the diagonal are squared), this property holds ~\cite{bernstein09}
+In the following we treat the most general case but we recall that, when one value of $\gamma$ is sought, it is sufficient to require that the sum of the diagonal elements of $\mathbf{M}$ coincides with the sum of the experimental variances (being the mean obtained by dividing by the same number, that is the number of experimentally measured fluxes). \\ Notice that, as in this case, if the matrix to be inverted can be sub-divided in four blocks (in which those in the diagonal are squared), this property holds ~\cite{bernstein09}

-Therefore, to get the update equations we are seeking, it is sufficient to compute the diagonal blocks of the inverse matrix $\mathbf{M}$ and to fix their diagonal elements to the experimental variances.
+Therefore, to get the update equations we are seeking, it is sufficient to compute the diagonal blocks of $\mathbf{M}$ and to fix their diagonal elements to the experimental variances.
 For sake of simplicity let us define and develop

 Hence, imposing